• Skip to main content

 YouTube

-YouTube of course, is arguably the most accessible and well-known hosting platform.
-And because they’re owned by Google, it’s great for brand exposure—especially if you plan on regularly adding new content.
+YouTube is arguably the most accessible and well-known hosting platform.
+Because they’re owned by Google, it’s great for brand exposure—especially if you plan on regularly adding new content.

 If you’re interested in running video ads (either through YouTube, or other Google video partners), YouTube is the place to be.
 Learn more about Google Video Campaigns here.

 YouTube also offers interactive options to boost engagement— tools like Cards & End screens.
-But note that in order to add exterior links (a CTA to your website, for example) are only available to members of the YouTube Partner Program.
+But note adding exterior links (a CTA to your website, for example) is only available to members of the YouTube Partner Program.

 When using YouTube for hosting your videos, make sure you’re setting up a channel with a Brand Account (not a personal one).
 Learn more about that here.